Proportion of households in poverty by ethnicity (2023/24)

 What does it tell us?

-Poverty rates are highest among the Bangladeshi minority ethnic group with 63% being counted as in-poverty.
-This is followed by the “any other Asian background” group for whom the poverty rate is 41%.
+Poverty rates differ significantly across London’s ethnic groups.
+Bangladeshi Londoners have the highest poverty rate, with 62% being counted as in-poverty.
+This is followed by the “any other Asian background” group for whom the poverty rate is 47%.

 Want to know more?